firiontinargandini/micro-frontend-angular-elements/container/README.md

   <!-- Micro Frontend Here -->
 </div>
 ```
 * Create service file and add the logic for dynamically adding the script tag for Micro-Frontend's main.js.
+So if any component want to load any Micro-Frontend on demand, we can call the function.
 ```
 load(item: any) {
     const content = document.getElementById('content')!;